-A process coach, focusing solely on intragroup interactions, can be enormously beneficial in helping the facilitator maintain the group's motivation and momentum.
+While the modeler/reflector functions as a content coach, a process coach focusing solely on intragroup interactions can be enormously beneficial in helping the facilitator maintain the group's motivation and momentum.
 However, both process and content coaches have to keep in mind that the facilitator/elicitor is, in a sense, on stage and vulnerable.
-Hearing that "the group is unraveling," "something must be done to energize those folk over there," and the like, can be unnerving.
-We have chosen the word "coach" advisedly - a coach does more than diagnose problems; a coach suggests plays.
+Hearing that "the group is unravelling" or "something must be done to energize those folk over there" can be unnerving to the facilitator.
+We have chosen the word coach advisedly-a coach does more than diagnose problems; a coach suggests plays.
 And great coaches make their suggestions with deep knowledge of the situation in the game and all the players' strengths and weaknesses.